durham-qlm/CoOMBE/examples/README.md

 # Examples

 This folder contains the files listed below.
-Using these programs requires the ldbl, obe and (in most cases) mbe modules, as well as (except for the bespoke programs) the driveall program.
-Each folder contains the correpsonding **Makefile** and **Dockerfile** files to use when running the program with podman.
+Using these programs normally requires the modules contained in the ldbl, obe and mbe files, as well as (except for the bespoke programs) the driveall program.
+The general_settings module is also necessary; a copy of this module is provided with each example, with the number of states adapted to the requirements of this example.
+Besides the files listed below, each folder also contains the **Makefile** file, **Dockerfile** file and **.sh** shell script used when running the program with Podman as explained in Appendix G of the article.
+The Makefile file and the shell scipt can also be used for compiling and running the codes outside Podman.

 ## Documentation